ECASLab/cynq/docs/GettingStarted.md

 7) Write/Read the IP Core / Accelerator registers.
 You can use the `Attach()` method.

-If you require to attach a memory to an AXI4 Memory Mapped interface, you can instantiate the IMemory pointer through Attach(index, buffer).
+If you must attach a memory to an AXI4 Memory Mapped interface, you can instantiate the IMemory pointer through Attach(index, buffer).

 ```c++
 accel->Attach(0, bo_0);